Ansari-Tech/getter-setter-generator-csharp/README.md

-# Getter and Setter Generator
+# Getter and Setter Generator for CSharp

 ### Extension for Visual Studio Code
 This extension generate get and set methods from the class variable declarations.

+This is a fork of the original extension that allows for modern CSharp getters and setters.

 ## Usage
 ![how use](https://raw.githubusercontent.com/afmicc/getter-setter-generator/master/readme/v1.0.0.gif)